 Plus my reaction to Cook This, Not That!, the cookbook that food people love to hate.

 My cookbook cup runneth over.
-Truth is, I’ve been collecting cookbooks like some women collect shoes.
+Truth is, I’ve been collecting cookbooks like some women collect shoes or iPhone apps.
 So call me surprised when a gimmicky-looking cookbook caught my eye before Christmas.

 My inner foodie sniffed.

 But upon inspection, the recipes looked good, really good, with appealing titles, affordable ingredients, generous portion sizes and easy techniques perfect for busy families.

 Most of all, I was impressed by how many practical tips are crammed into 300+ pages, perfect for young cooks responsible for feeding themselves for the first time.
 Think provocative teaching tips, such as:

 5 Calorie-Cutting Techniques – not "recipes," but techniques that just make sense: white sauce instead of cream sauce, fresh salsa, four different pan sauces, spice rubs and oven frying

 “4 Reasons to Spend More Time in the Kitchen Than in the Gym” – ha! my sister caught the typo but entirely by accident, my first live version of this column actually read, "Spend More Time in the Kitchen, THEN in the Gym." – pretty apt, eh?

 Salad Matrix – it's a great salad formula, choose a lettuce, choose a protein, choose vegetables and fruits, choose add-ons like beans and finally choose a homemade dressing

 The World’s Best Asian Condiments – these can really bump the flavor profile of a dish, think kimchi, hoisin (though the commercial bottles of hoisin contain a lot of sugar), curry paste, sriracha, fish sauce, rice wine vinegar and chili-garlic sauce